rlaiola/timestylesheets.js/README.md

 Timing Events extend current DOM events and follow the [W3C DOM Level 2](http://www.w3.org/TR/DOM-Level-2-Core/) standard model, which can be normally used within HTML elements.
 Alternatively, it is also possible to register/unregister event listeners on event target objects using the JavaScript methods addEventListener and removeEventLister, respectively.
 Complementary, TSS pseudo-classes can also be used to define specific presentation styles for different playback phases, in particular, when the playback cycle effectively starts (after timing-delay is computed) or ends.

 ## Documentation
-The documentation of this JavaScript library can be found in the [docs](/docs) folder.
+The documentation of the JavaScript library implementation can be found in the [docs](/docs) folder.
 In this section we provide an overview of the facilities provided by Time Style Sheets to encode temporal presentations on the Web.
 For more details, please refer to:

 Rodrigo Laiola Guimarães, Dick Bulterman, Pablo Cesar, and Jack Jansen.
 2014.
 Synchronizing Web Documents with Style.
 In *Proceedings of the 20th Brazilian Symposium on Multimedia and the Web* (WebMedia '14).
 ACM, New York, NY, USA, 151-158.
 DOI=10.1145/2664551.2664555 [http://doi.acm.org/10.1145/2664551.2664555](http://doi.acm.org/10.1145/2664551.2664555)